Ninul A.S. - Ninul Anatoly Sergeevich - www.ninulas.narod.ru/english.html

 - solution of a pseudo-Euclidean right triangle on a pseudoplane and in a pseudo-Euclidean space;

-- a pseudo-Euclidean right triangle: complementary hyperbolic angles, infinite and zero combined right angle; functional connection of these complementary hyperbolic angles; application of the concrete (specific) sine-tangent analogy for inferring in an universal base of connections of spherical and hyperbolic angles on a quasiplane and a pseudoplane.
+- a pseudo-Euclidean right triangle – interior and exterior: complementary hyperbolic angles γ(υ) and υ(γ), infinite δ and zero combined right angle; functional connection of these complementary hyperbolic angles; application of the specific sine-tangent analogy for simplest inferring in a universal base E_1 of connections between spherical and hyperbolic angles on a quasiplane and a pseudoplane;

-- the natural hyperbolic equations of a tractrix (in only R-factor) in the Especial quasi-Euclidean plane and only with respect to its generating time-like hyperbola in a pseudoplane (with the same factor R), under specific vectorial sine-tangent or scalar cosine-secant analogy between their time-like hyperbolic and spherical angles-arguments;
+- the hyperbolic and spherical equations of the Minding tractrix in only R-factor in the Especial quasi-Euclidean plane and only with respect to its generating time-like hyperbola in a pseudoplane with the same factor R of similarity, under specific sine-tangent analogy between hyperbolic and spherical angles-arguments of motions;

 - a tractrix as the hyperbolic analogue of a spherical curve "cycloid" but with only one cycle;